What is Net Promoter Score (NPS)?

 One of the core limitations of NPS is that it only captures feedback from customers who respond to a survey, typically a small and self-selected group.
 Observational Customer Experience (oCX), developed by Alterna CX, measures satisfaction based on all available customer feedback including reviews, social media, and contact center interactions, regardless of whether a customer filled out a survey.

 This gives a much broader and more representative picture of how customers actually feel.
-Learn more about oCX and how it complements or replaces NPS.
+Unlike NPS, oCX does not depend on survey participation, which means it covers the full customer base rather than the fraction willing to respond.
+Learn more about oCX and how it complements or replaces NPS in modern CX programs.

 | Metric | Question asked | Best used for |